-Maroc Telecom promotes the use of biodegradable or recyclable materials such as biodegradable bags and pre-paid recharge phone cards that are made with fully recycled cardboard, instead of the usual PVC.
+Maroc Telecom promotes the use of biodegradable or recyclable materials such as reusable eco-friendly fabric bags and pre-paid recharge phone cards that are made with fully recycled cardboard, instead of the usual PVC.

 It also promotes dematerialization among its employees, customers and partners across many solutions like the Express recharge (communications credit are activated directly on the Mobile by the retailer and immediately after the payment) or the online bill.

 In order to optimize the consumption of fossil fuels, Maroc telecom continuously improves the energy efficiency of its sites and its vehicle fleet.
 Renewable energies are also used, especially for powering isolated technical sites.
 Several measures are taken to minimize the consumption of electricity such as the latest technologies, appropriate ventilation systems or specific materials for the construction of technical sites.

 Moreover, Maroc Telecom regularly renews its vehicle fleet and introduces less polluting vehicles with more efficient motorization.

 Employees are made aware of environmental issues through training related to sustainable development and energy and also internal communication campaigns (Eco Geste campaigns) inviting them to participate by small daily acts to preserve the planet.